Barry-dE/Barry-dE/README.md

 <h2 align="center">  I'm Barigbue Nbira </h2>
 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=Barry-dE&theme=onedark" alt="yczar" /></a> </p>

-A Cloud DevOps Engineer and Developer.
-I enjoy animating things on the web (maybe a little too much).
-Currently learning Golang—a really great language if you ask me—Data Structures and Algorithm, and a little bit of ThreeJs.
+I'm a Cloud DevOps Engineer and Developer who loves animating things on the web—maybe a bit too much.
+Currently learning Golang (great language by the way), Data Structures and Algorithms, and a little bit of system design.

-A firm believer in the "Mamba Mentality"—striving to become better at what you do everyday.
-I always consider myself a work-in-progress.
+I live by the "Mamba Mentality"—always pushing to improve.
+Every day, I strive to get better at what I do.
+I'm a work in progress, and that's how I like it.

 - 😄 Pronouns: He/Him
 - ⚡ Finding my way around open source.